phetsims/geometric-optics/doc/model.md

 ## Prerequisites

-It's assumed that the reader is has some general familiarity with geometric optics.
+It's assumed that the reader has some general familiarity with geometric optics.

 ## Model